icinganalysis/icinganalysis.github.io/content/Icing on Cylinders.md

 NACA-TR-1215 "Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method" _(planned)_

+Python cylinder analysis updated with ambient temperature effects _(planned)_

 NACA-TN-3338 "A Dye-Tracer Technique for Experimentally Obtaining Impingement Characteristics of Arbitrary Bodies and a Method for Determining Droplet Size Distribution" _(planned)_

-Python cylinder analysis updated with ambient temperature effects _(planned)_
+Cylinder Icing Data Use in the post-NACA Era _(planned)_

 ##Other